Category: law

 Media Monitor: RNZ Reports on NZ Recession, Murder Trial, and Financial Advice

-Radio New Zealand is reporting that a major bank economist believes New Zealand's economy will likely not improve until 2026.
-RNZ said Kiwis were previously told to "survive til 25" for the economy to recover.
-In other news, the diaries…
+Radio New Zealand reports a major bank economist believes New Zealand's economy will likely not improve until 2026.
+Also, diaries of convicted murderer Julia Deluney were presented as evidence in her trial.

 BusinessLawSocial IssuesWeatherEconomyLegalGeneral Weather recessionJulia Deluneymurder trialcryptocurrencypre-nuptial agreementsRNZ News